CDCgov/seqsender/README.md

 <!-- ![build](https://github.com/montilab/cadra/workflows/rcmdcheck/badge.svg) -->

 <!-- ![GitHub issues](https://img.shields.io/github/issues/montilab/cadra) -->

 <!-- ![GitHub last commit](https://img.shields.io/github/last-commit/montilab/cadra) -->

 <p style="font-size: 16px;">

 <em>Public Database Submission Pipeline</em>

 </p>

-**Beta Version**: 1.1.0.
+**Beta Version**: 1.2.0.
 This pipeline is currently in Beta testing, and issues could appear during submission.
 Please use it at your own risk.
-Feedback and suggestions are welcome!
+Feedback and suggestions are welcome\!

 **General Disclaimer**: This repository was created for use by CDC programs to collaborate on public health related projects in support of